KsNewSpace/Ks_MaskKSC/README.md

 # Known Bug

-The overwriteing of the config does not work properly and Parallax complains ingame about.
+The overwriting of the config does not work properly and Parallax complains ingame about.
+It defaults back to the Parallax config / mask